t4d-wintellectnow/redux-side-effects-thunk/README.md

 - On some computers the port 3000 is already in use by another application.
 To change this application to another port, edit the **PORT** value specified in the **start** entry in the **scripts** section of the **package.json** file.
 Try port values such as 4000, 5000, 3030, 4040 and 5050.
 Keep it simple.

-- Many times students will assume their Node.js version is sufficient and not check the version or install a newer version.
-If you have problems, please double check the Node.js version as described above.
+- Many times students will assume their Node.js version is sufficient and not check the version installed or install a newer version.
+If you have problems with any of the above "Getting Started" steps, please double check the Node.js version as described above.

 - On work computers many students are required to use an older version of Node.js for current/legacy development and are hesitant to upgrade their Node.js version.
-To solve this problem, there are tools which support the installation of multiple Node.js versions and convenient tools for switching between them.
+To solve this problem, there are tools which support the installation of multiple Node.js versions and provide convenient commands for switching between the different versions.
 I personally use NVM on Linux with great success.
 Also, I have used NVM on macOS and it works great too.
 I have not used the one for Windows.
 While these are great tools, use them at your own risk.

  - Mac & Linux: [https://github.com/creationix/nvm](https://github.com/creationix/nvm)
  - Windows: [https://github.com/coreybutler/nvm-windows](https://github.com/coreybutler/nvm-windows)